Minter blockchain

 andSet candidate online

-forms.Declare candidacy Validators should declare their candidacy, after which users can delegate and, if they so wish, unbond.
-Then declaring candidacy validator should fill a form:
+forms.Declare candidacy Validators should declare their candidacy, after which users can delegate and, if they so wish, unbond:

-- Address - You will receive rewards to this address and will be able to on/off your validator.
+- Address - you will receive rewards to this address and will be able to turn your validator on/off.

-- Stake - Enter value of your stake in given coin.
+- Stake - enter the value of your stake in a given coin.

-Set candidate online Validator is offline by default.
-When offline, validator is not included in the list of Minter Blockchain validators, so he is not receiving any rewards and cannot be punished for low availability.
-To turn your validator on, you should provide Public Key (from step 2 (Mp...)).
-Note: You should send transaction from address you choose in Address field in step 3.1
+Set candidate online Validators are off-line by default.
+When off-line, validators are not included in the list of Minter Blockchain validators, so they are not receiving any rewards and cannot be punished for low availability.
+To turn your validator on, you should provide Public Key (from step 2, (Mp...)).
+Note: You should send transaction from address you choose in Address field in step 3.1;

 Done.
-Now you will receive reward as long as your node is running and available.
+Now you will be receiving rewards as long as your node is running and available.

-An attacker scans the network, tries to learn the IP address of various validator nodes and disconnect them from communication by flooding them with traffic.
+An attacker scans the network and tries to learn the IP addresses of various validator nodes to disconnect them from communication by flooding them with traffic.

 One recommended way to mitigate these risks is for validators to carefully structure their network topology in a so-called sentry node architecture.

-Validator nodes should only connect to full-nodes they trust because they operate them themselves or are run by other validators they know socially.
+Validator nodes should only connect to full nodes they trust because they operate them themselves or they are run by other validators they know socially.
 A validator node will typically run in a data center.
-Most data centers provide direct links the networks of major cloud providers.
+Most data centers provide direct links to the networks of major cloud providers.
 The validator can use those links to connect to sentry nodes in the cloud.
-This shifts the burden of denial-of-service from the validator's node directly to its sentry nodes, and may require new sentry nodes be spun up or activated to mitigate attacks on existing ones.
+This shifts the burden of denial-of-service from the validator's node directly to its sentry nodes, and may require new sentry nodes to be spun up or activated to mitigate attacks on the existing ones.

 Sentry nodes can be quickly spun up or change their IP addresses.
-Because the links to the sentry nodes are in private IP space, an internet based attacked cannot disturb them directly.
+Because the links to the sentry nodes are in private IP space, an Internet-based attack cannot disturb them directly.
 This will ensure validator block proposals and votes always make it to the rest of the network.

 It is expected that good operating procedures on that part of validators will completely mitigate these threats.